 So knowing all that, are the “revelations” about the involvement of Russia really a sign of the greatest election corruption in the history of Democracy?
 Or is it pretty much business as usual for Putin’s Russia?
 We mere mortals have no way of knowing what the U.S. CIA, NSA, and FBI have as evidence regarding Russian activities.
 From what I’ve read, it is in line with what Russian has done for years.

 But speculate with me here for a moment.
 If it is not.
 If there is evidence of a “smoking gun” connecting the Russian government to specific information release that impacted the election, which is easier?
 To hack Democrat’s email servers and provide the information to the public in a way that is a deciding factor to an election?
 Or to manufacture evidence, after the fact, to make it appear that intent and direction existed where there really was none?

 The accusations of foreign meddling in elections is a favorite of Putin’s.
 If anything, it’s the conspiracy theories which bear his signature.

-I direct to a blog post by a Ukrainian citizen commenting on the involvement of Russia.
+I direct you to a blog post by a Ukrainian citizen commenting on the involvement of Russia.
 His theory, which I like, is that whatever Putin may have done, the intent was not to throw the election.
 He, like everyone else, probably believe The Donald stood little to no chance.
 Instead, by feeding the anti-Hillary contingent during the election, he would weaken her administration by firing up the inevitable conservative opposition.
 Donald Trump as President may have actually been an even worse outcome, from Russia’s standpoint.

 But now, his goal is still to embolden the opposition so as to weaken this administration.
 As before, he can do it by feeding this “Russian Stole the Election” mania of the left.
 Or, perhaps better yet, he can sit back and watch the American left try to destroy itself and everything else it can get its hands on.